 Research has shown that patients and families who use hospice services report a higher quality of life than those who don’t.
 Care focused on comfort and quality may allow patients to live both better and perhaps a little longer.
 Hospice care offers many helpful services, including medical care, counseling, and respite care.

 Using hospice can also be valuable to the health of the caregiver.
 Family caregivers are affected by their loved one’s health more than they realize.
 Taking care of a sick person causes fatigue, stress, depression, and anxiety.
 Using the respite care provided by hospice will help alleviate some of this toll.

-A Hospice doctor takes an exceptional kind of person.
+A Hospice doctor is an exceptional kind of person.
 We appreciate our Bluebird Hospice Doctors and thank them sincerely.
 This is someone who has taken on the task of ministering to the terminally ill, easing patients’ pain and suffering at their most vulnerable time of life.

 1-Prochaska MT, Putman MS, Tak HJ, Yoon JD, Curlin FA.
 US Physicians Overwhelmingly Endorse Hospice as the Better Option for Most Patients at the End of Life.
 American Journal of Hospice and Palliative Medicine®.
 2017;34(6):556-558. doi:10.1177/1049909116636344